-In both the Advanced and Intermediate Training Plans, 10-mile time trials are prescribed as key training sessions.
+In both the Pre-season and In season Training Plans, 10-mile time trials are prescribed as key training sessions.
 The main reason for this is that they are an ideal way to get an extended interval at, or above your threshold, with the added motivation of wearing a race number.
 It also provides a great way to measure your progress and to develop your ability to pace extended hard efforts.

 Time trials are definitely not just suitable for experienced riders.
 Club mid-week evening 10-mile time trials are an ideal way for novices to get involved with a club, try their hand at racing without the worry of being in a bunch, and to gauge their fitness level.